poanetwork/deployment-azure/Docs/bootnode-setup.md

 * `pm2 restart all`/`sudo -u root -H pm2 restart all` - to restart services.
 Note that it takes few seconds to a minute for the services to reconnect and become fully operational after restart.

 `dashboard` is run via dtach.
 You can check documentation [here](http://dtach.sourceforge.net/).
-The simplest command to connect to the running process is `dtach -a dashboard`.
+The simplest command to connect to the running process is `dtach -a dashboard` (should be run from home directory!).
 You can then stop it with `CTRL+C` and run `./dashboard.start` to start it again.
 You can check its status in `logs/dashboard.err` and `logs/dashboard.out`.

 ### Change bootnodes enode for miners